EuroProofNet/europroofnet.github.io/_pages/WG3/Sept2025/meeting.md

 ---
-title: "EuroProofNet WG3 final meeting"
+title: "EuroProofNet Workshop on Program Verification"
 layout: single
 permalink: /wg3-Sept2025/
 author_profile: true
 breadcrumbs: true
 ---

-This will be the final meeting of the WG3.
+This will be the final meeting of the EuroProofNet Working Group 3 on Program Verification.
 It is part of the [Final EuroProofNet Symposium](https://europroofnet.github.io/Symposium/).

 **Date:** 17-19 September 2025